emagiz/emdocs/mds/microlearning/crashcourse-platform-intro-technrequirements.md

 # Technical requirements before starting in eMagiz

-In this microlearning we will focus on learning how to start off with the eMagiz environment before entering into the Capture phase.
-What things to I need to know before starting?
+In this microlearning, we will focus on learning how to start with the eMagiz environment before entering into the Capture phase.
+What things do I need to know before starting?

 Should you have any questions, please contact academy@emagiz.com.

-- Last update: February 2nd 2021
+- Last update: February 2nd, 2021
 - Required reading time: 5 minutes

 ## 1. Prerequisites